 A few other notable cards that I haven’t utilized yet are Capital One Venture Rewards, Bank of America Travel Rewards card, so check them out too.
 But I’d say the easiest first-time travel hack is the Barclay’s card, and the best of three I mentioned earlier is the Chase Sapphire Preferred because of the flexibility offered by the points (which you can use for either flights or hotels).

-Note: The Chase Sapphire Reserve card may be better by the numbers but only if you are already a frequent traveler due to the $450 annual fee, for the casual user, the Preferred is a much better choice.
+Note: The Chase Sapphire Reserve card may be better by the numbers but only if you are already a frequent traveler due to the $550 annual fee, for the casual or first-time user, the Preferred is a much better choice.

 The goal is to spend NOTHING more than you would have otherwise spent.
 That means you should concentrate all of your normal personal spending on this card and you should plan your application before you have any major upcoming purchases.
 There are a few other little tricks to being able to meet the minimum spend, but I’ve already written a lot about that:

 Read More: Credit Card Minimum Spend Tricks